jleibowitz-lacpw/webadmin-quartz-demo/content/about.md

-# webadmin-quartz-demo
+# About
-a demo of the Quarts Static Site Generator potentially for the Web Admin team to explore this publication workflow.
+a demo of the Quartz Static Site Generator potentially for the Web Admin team to explore this publication workflow.

 ## Quartz